Intent

 - to be able to confidently swim 25m and understand how to be water safe.

-P.E. is a foundation subject in the National Curriculum.
 At Enfield Academy of New Waltham, the development and application of fundamental movement skills, as well as the understanding of how to improve, is taught through 6 key areas of activity:

-Games
+- Games

-Swimming
+- Swimming

-Athletics
+- Athletics

-Outdoor & Adventure
+- Outdoor & Adventure

-Dance is an art form that is concerned with developing control, co-ordination and versatility in the use of the body.
+Dance Dance is an art form that is concerned with developing control, co-ordination and versatility in the use of the body.
 It helps to maintain flexibility, develop strength and aesthetic awareness and the appreciation of beauty and quality in movement.
+Composition, performance and appreciation are the three components of dance.
+All are inter-related and will usually be taught together. |

 Aims

-Games and competitive sports are an essential part of the physical education programme.
-They involve children participating individually, in a team, co-operatively and are concerned with skills, tactics and principles of play.
+Games Games and competitive sports are an essential part of the physical education programme.
+They involve children participating individually, in a team, co-operatively and are concerned with skills, tactics and principles of play. |

 Aims

-Swimming is a crucial survival skill and an essential prerequisite for a range of activities in and around water.
-It provides an excellent form of all round exercise and can contribute to the development of flexibility, strength and stamina.
+Swimming Swimming is a crucial survival skill and an essential prerequisite for a range of activities in and around water.
+It provides an excellent form of all round exercise and can contribute to the development of flexibility, strength and stamina. |

 Aims

-In athletics the focus is upon developing a variety of natural physical actions like running, jumping and throwing, the activities provide excellent opportunities for promoting physical fitness and understanding of how the body works.
+Athletics In athletics the focus is upon developing a variety of natural physical actions like running, jumping and throwing, the activities provide excellent opportunities for promoting physical fitness and understanding of how the body works. |

 Aims

-Outdoor and adventurous activities have the potential to satisfy the need for excitement and challenge in a positive way.
-They also provide opportunities for learning about our environment and ourselves.
+Outdoor and Adventurous Activities Outdoor and adventurous activities have the potential to satisfy the need for excitement and challenge in a positive way.
+They also provide opportunities for learning about our environment and ourselves. |

 Aims